 PART 2: Cost of bike paths

 The Australian road safety and standards body Austroads has a standard for cycle path design: the Guide to Road Design Part 6A: Paths for Walking and Cycling (2017).
 Appendix C.4 has some information about paths.
 As expected, the exact costs can vary depending on the jurisdiction but the relative costs for different paths types are clear from the Austroads data.

-Below is a chart that compares the cost of the path over a 20-year period for three different materials: decomposed granite, asphalt, concrete and boardwalk.
+Figure 1 compares the cost of the path over a 20-year period for three different materials: decomposed granite, asphalt, concrete and boardwalk.
 The capital costs for construction for an unpaved decomposed granite is the cheapest of these types, but unpaved surfaces erode easily and therefore the maintenance for unpaved paths is high.
 Paved surfaces are more expensive to build but are hardier so that the maintenance costs are better.
 The capital costs of asphalt are only a little more than decomposed granite but more expensive than concrete to maintain.
 Nevertheless, despite concrete being almost twice the price per km of asphalt, the “lifetime cost” over twenty years concrete and asphalt paths are similar.

 Asphalt or concrete, which is better?